mika-jongla/js-tech-assignment/README.md

 * You may add or remove coffeescript files and Jasmin spec files if appropriate.

 You don't need to make fancy UI.
 We will see how you build the logic.

+## How to Submit

+1. Clone this repo
+2. Implement the required changes
+3. Make ZIP package of the repo and sent it to jobs@jongla.com with the title: "JAVASCRIPT ASSIGNMENT: [YOUR NAME]"